jvalls1/usa-indicators/energy_prices.md

 |ESICD-XX-A|Electricity price in the industrial sector	      |Dollars per million Btu|
 |ESRCD-XX-A|Electricity price in the residential sector	      |Dollars per million Btu|

+There are other series but for now it is enough to illustrate the state of energy.

 ### Fields